Chris Hartmire: Support for César Chávez and the UFW

 In 1965, when Filipino grape workers launched a strike in Delano, California, Chávez's largely Mexican-American union joined the effort.
-Hartmire and the CMM quickly mobilized support across the U.S. from Protestant churches and laypeople.
-He viewed this not just as a labor dispute but as a profound theological moment.
-“The plight of the seasonal farm workers is a long-standing blot on the conscience of America,” he later wrote.
+Hartmire and the CMM organized support for the strike among Protestant churches and laypeople across the United States.
+He later wrote that "The plight of the seasonal farm workers is a long-standing blot on the conscience of America."

 At Chávez's request, Hartmire addressed the UFW’s founding convention in 1962 and later witnessed the unveiling of the iconic black-eagle banner.
-As the movement grew, the CMM became central in organizing national support, including participation in picket lines and consumer boycotts.
-Their activism, including involvement in the Delano grape strike, caused deep divisions in religious communities, but also solidified the role of faith in farmworker justice.
+The CMM organized church participation in picket lines, consumer boycotts, and other forms of support for the UFW.
+Their activism, including involvement in the Delano grape strike, caused deep divisions in religious communities.

 In 1971, the CMM’s work evolved into the National Farm Worker Ministry (NFWM), with Hartmire as its founding director.
-He served until 1989, when differences with Chávez led to his departure.
+He stayed at NFWM until 1989, when differences with Chávez led to his departure.

 Later life

 After leaving the UFW, Hartmire joined Loaves and Fishes in Sacramento, California, a nonprofit serving the unhoused.
-He helped organize a 2002 sit-in and fast to demand shelter access for women and children, leading to policy change after five months.
-Hartmire considered this work among the most fulfilling of his career.
-He also played a pivotal role in organizing hospital workers in Southern California in 2008, which added to his public profile.
+He helped organize a five-month sit-in and fast seeking shelter access for women and children.
+He also helped organize hospital workers in Southern California in 2008.

-Even in retirement, Hartmire and his wife advocated for fair wages for service workers at their retirement community, Pilgrim Place in Claremont.
+In retirement, Hartmire and his wife continued to advocate for fair wages for service workers at their retirement community, Pilgrim Place, in Claremont.

 Legacy and beliefs

-Hartmire was known for a radical theology of "servanthood."
-He believed Christians and other people of faith should not merely serve the poor, but work alongside them in their struggle.
-“A servant joins with farmworkers to be of service to them rather than bringing them services such as food or toys,” he said.
+Hartmire argued that Christians should work alongside poor and working-class people rather than limit their involvement to charitable service.
+"A servant joins with farmworkers to be of service to them rather than bringing them services such as food or toys," he said.

-He was described by colleague Rev. Gene Boutilier as “a modern Christian revolutionary who spent his entire adult life focused on the needs of others.”
-César Chávez credited Hartmire with helping secure religious support that sustained the farmworker movement in its most difficult moments.
+He was described by colleague Rev. Gene Boutilier as "a modern Christian revolutionary who spent his entire adult life focused on the needs of others."
+César Chávez credited Hartmire with helping secure religious support that sustained the farmworker movement.